kubeflow/examples/xgboost/README.md

  * [Deploying Model to Kubernetes Cluster](#model-serving-on-gke)

 ## Kubeflow Setup
 In this part you will setup Kubeflow on an existing Kubernetes cluster.
-Checkout the Kubeflow [setup guide](https://github.com/kubeflow/kubeflow#setup).
+Checkout the Kubeflow [getting started guide](https://www.kubeflow.org/docs/started/getting-started/).

 ## Data Preparation
 You can download the dataset from the [Kaggle competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 In order to make it convenient we have uploaded the dataset on Github here [xgboost/ames_dataset](ames_dataset).